AseasRoa/DocSchema/README.md

 ## Schemas

-To define a schema, some of the standard JsDoc tags are used, but in a little bit different way.
-These tags are `@enum`, `@param` and `@typedef`.
+To define a schema, some of the standard JsDoc tags are used, but not in the way they are supposed to be used.
+The tags are `@enum`, `@typedef` and `@param`.
+They are chosen, because when they are used directly above a constant or variable definition, they don't set the type of that constant or variable.

 ### @enum
-For a simple type:
+For a simple type that is only one word:

 ```javascript
 /**